-Under the agreement, Mr. Woodhouse serves as the Chief Executive Officer of the Company and also is required to hold either the title of Chairman or President.
-Unless extended or earlier terminated, the agreement will terminate on July 31, 2008.
-Beginning August 1, 2008, the agreement automatically will be extended for one-year terms on each annual anniversary of the effective date of the agreement unless either Mr. Woodhouse or the Company gives at least twelve months notice of that party's intention to allow the agreement to expire at the next anniversary date.
-Additionally, in the event of a "change in control" (as defined below), the then existing term of the agreement is extended for two years.
+Under Mr. Woodhouse's current agreement, he serves as our Chief Executive Officer and also is required to hold either the title of Chairman or President.
+In the event of a "change in control" (as defined below), the then existing term of the agreement is extended for two years.